Trump condemns Florida shooting as act of ‘hatred and evil,’ vows to ‘tackle’ mental health issues

 Cruz was taken into custody “without incident” Wednesday by Coconut Creek police in a Coral Springs neighborhood, located just a few miles from the high school itself.
 He allegedly had an AR-15 rifle and “countless magazines.”

-The school massacre immediately touched off another debate in Washington over whether gun control measures could have prevented the slaughter and should be considered anew in Congress.
+In the aftermath of the shooting, Democrats immediately called on Congress to take up new gun legislation.
 Republican lawmakers are likely to push back on such calls, as they have after past shootings, focusing – as Trump did in Thursday’s tweet – on issues like mental illness.

-The president tweeted on Wednesday that he had spoken with Florida Gov. Rick Scott and was working with law enforcement.

-“My prayers and condolences to the families of the victims of the terrible Florida shooting.
-No child, teacher or anyone else should ever feel unsafe in an American school,” he tweeted.

 Sen. Dianne Feinstein, D-Calif., a prominent gun control advocate, tweeted, “Another mass shooting.
 Reportedly another AR-15.
 My bill to ban assault weapons is ready for a vote.
 How long will we accept weapons of war being used to slaughter our children.”